-- South Korea President Moon Jae-in’s comprehensive Green New Deal plan aims to kick-start digital and eco-friendly economic growth.
+- South Korea government’s comprehensive Green New Deal plan aims to kick-start digital and eco-friendly economic growth.

 - The $140 billion plan generates jobs and creates smart cities, building sustainable-energy infrastructure.